SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-pages.md

 ```

 > [!NOTE]
-> When you disable the feature, you can no longer create new "modern" pages, but the already created pages stay working using the "modern" user experience.
+> When you disable the feature, the existing "modern" pages work as is.
+Besides, the disable only blocks the new "modern" page creation from classic page, users can still create new "modern" page from existing "modern" pages.
+If you want to completely block the "modern" page creation, you need to delete all existing "modern" pages.

 ### Commenting configuration